Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Introduction

 in law, under the topology of uniform convergence over compact subsets of $t \in (0,\infty)$. \end{thm} The mode of convergence \eqref{eqn:diffscaling} of initial conditions can be relaxed to include a broader class.
 We state and prove the more general theorem in $\S$\ref{sec:2ndclassparticle} as Theorem \ref{thm:2ndclass}.

 Theorem \ref{thm:scalinglimit} is new even for the classical flat and stationary initial conditions.
 The flat initial condition consists of particles at every even integer site, and under the re-scaling \eqref{eqn:diffscaling} it converges to $h_0(x) \equiv 0$.
 The stationary initial condition has a particle at each site independently with probability $1/2$; under diffusive scaling \eqref{eqn:diffscaling} it converges in law to a two-sided Brownian motion.
+For the stationary initial condition, the convergence of the 2nd class particle holds jointly over the randomness of the initial condition and the independent evolution of tasep (one needs an additional argument to justify the technical growth condition above, which is included in Proposition \ref{prop:statintlimit}).

 The flat interface $I_{\rm{flat}}(t)$ has an invariant law under re-scaling $\sigma^{-2} I_{\rm{flat}}(\sigma^3 t)$.
 Its law at time $t=1$ is

 where $\mathfrak A(x) = \La(0,0; x,1)$ is the parabolic Airy process.
 Indeed, in Proposition \ref{p:interface-distr} we provide a geometric characterization of the single-time law of interfaces.